As you wind through Ikea’s blue-and-yellow labyrinth or shop online, it’s nearly impossible to resist buying something cute and affordable.

 In 2019, Ikea announced that it would launch a new Glesvar line of dressers and chests with safety features to prevent tip-overs in select global markets.
-However, as of this writing, no Glesvar dressers or chests are listed on Ikea’s U.S. website.
+In 2022, the company announced a new Greaker line of cabinets with drawers with added safety and stability features.
+However, as of this writing, no Glesvar or Greaker products are listed on Ikea’s U.S. website.

 You may be tempted by the affordable price of Malm chests and dressers ($250 and under).
 But at least if you have small children, consider spending a bit more on furniture designed to prevent tipping.

-In 2018, Ikea issued a recall on the Glivarp glass-top dining table due to a “laceration hazard” and complaints about the glass leaf detaching and falling.
-But consumers also reported to the CPSC that this product’s glass top shattered when no one was even using it: “The lower two glass panels on my Ikea Glivarp table shattered out of the blue,” wrote one consumer in 2021, about a version of the table that was not subject to the recall.
+In 2018, Ikea issued a recall on the Glivarp glass-top dining table due to a “laceration hazard” and complaints about the glass extension piece detaching and falling.
+But consumers also reported to the Consumer Product Safety Commission that this product’s glass top shattered when no one was even using it: “The lower two glass panels on my Ikea Glivarp table shattered out of the blue,” wrote one consumer in 2021, about a version of the table that was not subject to the recall.

 And it’s not just tables that receive explosion complaints.
-Consumers have also reported to the CPSC glass desk tops shattering when not in use.
+Consumers have also reported to the CPSC that glass desk tops shattered when not in use.
 Some have even posted YouTube videos displaying the aftermath, as ABC affiliate WCPO-TV in Cincinnati reported in 2017.

 In 2019, Ikea told ABC affiliate KTRK-TV in Houston, which was investigating an incident with a Glivarp table at the time: